-$$\ln(1 + U \exp{it}/EPL{it}) = a_j + \beta_1 LOWEDU{it} + \beta_2 UBprog_i topMKTCAP_i + \beta_3 ATTITUDES{it} + \beta_4 OPEN{it} + \varepsilon{it}$$ where U exp is the expenditure on unemployment benefits or active labor market policies per unemployed, EPL is the OECD index of strictness of employment protection (limited to regular contracts, EPLreg or overall EPLall), and LOWEDU is the share of the population with primary or lower education as drawn from the Barro-Lee database (2000).
-UBprog measures the progressiveness of the UB system and is given by the ratio of the replacement rate offered to an unemployed who was earning 2/3 of the average production worker (APW) wage to the the replacement rate of someone who was earning 150 per cent of the APW wage while topMKTCAP is a dummy capturing the quartile with the highest stock market capitalisation over GDP.
-Hence, the interaction between the latter two variables captures support for UB vs. EPL in countries where workers can self-insure against income losses arising from job loss, as in the extensions of our model.
+Table 2 displays results of a panel regression of the country location along the unemployment policies vs. job protection tradeoff against measures of the educational attainments of the working age population and other covariates that, according to the literature, should support strict EPL or generous UB systems.
+In particular, we estimated the following equation over the period 1985-2000 (at five years frequencies given the low frequency at which data on educational attainments are available) for the OECD countries where U exp is the expenditure on unemployment benefits or active labor market policies per unemployed, EPL is the OECD index of strictness of employment protection (limited to regular contracts, EPLreg or overall EPLall), and LOWEDU is the share of the population with primary or lower education as drawn from the Barro-Lee database (2000).
+UBprog measures the progressiveness of the UB system and is given by the ratio of the replacement rate offered to a single unemployed person who was earning 2/3 of the average production worker (APW) wage to the the replacement rate of someone who was earning 150 per cent of the APW wage, while topMKTCAP is a dummy capturing the quartile with the highest stock market capitalisation over GDP (Australia, Japan, Netherlands, Switzerland, UK and US).
+Hence, the interaction between the latter two variables captures support for UB vs. EPL in countries where workers can self-insure against income losses arising from job loss, as in the extensions of our model discussed in Section 4.4.1.
 The variable ATTITUDES is drawn from the World Value Survey (WVS) and captures societal attitudes towards those who are abusing of UB.
-In particular, this variable measures the fraction of the respondents stating that "it is justifiable to claim unemployment benefits to which you are not entitled".
-The inclusion of this variable aims at capturing the effects of civic attitudes vis-a-vis the abuse of unemployment benefits (Algan and Cahuc, 2009) as well as the degree of social acceptability of social transfers allowing for significant vertical redistribution.
+In particular, this variable measures the fraction of the respondents stating that "it is justifiable to claim unemployment benefits to which you are not entitled.
+The inclusion of this variable aims at capturing the effects of civic attitudes vis-a-vis the abuse of unemployment benefits (Algan and Cahuc, 2009) as well as the degree of social acceptability of cash transfers allowing for significant vertical redistribution.
 It should move the tradeoff in favour of configurations more intensive of UB and less of EPL.
-Finally OPEN measures trade turnover over GDP as provided by the Penn tables.
+Finally OPEN measures trade turnover over GDP according to the Penn tables.
 This is in line with political economic literature suggesting that social insurance may be larger in countries more exposed to international competition (Rodrik, 1998).